Tory Lanez Hires Suge Knight's Former Attorney as His New Representation

+Tory Lanez’s former attorney, George Mgdesyan, has spoken out regarding the end of his tenure on the case.
+According to Mgdesyan, he is no longer representing the jailed rapper because he doesn’t do appeals.

+According to Rolling Stone, Mgdesyan isn’t leaving due to a bad relationship, instead, getting Lanez the proper representation for the appeal.
+“I don’t do appeals, so we had to get somebody on board to handle the appeal,” said Mgdesyan.

 Tory Lanez has acquired new legal representation.
-The currently incarcerated rapper has hired Suge Knight’s former lawyer David Kenner, tossing aside his trial attorney of George Mgdesyan.
+The rapper has hired Suge Knight’s former lawyer David Kenner, to replace Mgdesyan.

 According to Meghann Cuniff, who covered the case at length during the trial, Lanez made the swap and confirmed to the legal reporter Kenner is now in place.